bersalazar/sinkingstone.com/posts/at-the-base-of-it/index.rst

 Last time it came after watching the news.
 A murdered celebrity.
 A mediatic explosion.

 I knew her name, but wasn't paying much attention these days.
-I just knew she had fame.
+I only knew she had fame.

 An innocent ride of a long, bumpy road.
 A vicious habit of meeting subsistence by harming others.